nusenu/ContactInfo-Information-Sharing-Specification/README.md

  ```100```

 ### trafficacct
 States if this is an unmetered or metered offering.
-In case of metered bandwidth the monthly included outbound (TX) traffic in TB is provided.
+In case of metered bandwidth the monthly included outbound (TX) traffic in TB (**TODO**) is provided.
 If no bandwidth is included this value MUST be set to 0.
 If the hoster meters in+outbound the hoster provided value must be divided by two.

 example values: